SoCal Forecast

 Here's a brief look at how the next few days are breaking down so far:

-Monday the 30th, so far, looks about knee to waist high at most breaks.
+Wednesday the 1st looks about knee to waist at most breaks.

-Monday the 6th, so far, looks about chest high at south facing spots.
+Monday the 6th looks about chest high at south facing spots and knee to waist at west facing spots.

-Tuesday the 7th, so far, looks about chest high at south facing spots.
+Tuesday the 7th, so far, looks about waist to chest max at south facing spots.

 Weather Outlook: